-Erica S. Weisgerber is counsel in the Litigation Department whose practice focuses on a wide range of complex commercial litigation with an emphasis on ...
+Erica S. Weisgerber is counsel in the Litigation Department whose practice focuses on a wide range of complex commercial litigation.
+She has extensive ...

 Read Full Biography

 - American Airlines and its insurance carrier in all litigation arising out of the September 11, 2001 terrorist attacks, including the crash of American Airlines Flight 11 into One World Trade Center.

 - Prudential Financial and certain of Prudential’s present and former officers and directors, in securities class action and derivative lawsuits concerning the companies’ respective practices with regard to unclaimed life insurance benefits.

 - Defendants in federal and state court cases alleging price fixing, including the TIBOR Antitrust Litigation and the SIBOR Antitrust Litigation.

 - Verizon New York in successful litigation brought against certain Long Island municipalities defending Verizon’s ability to enter into agreements regarding the attachment of lechis to its utility poles.